Tesla offering $1,000 referral bounty on Model S sales

-DETROIT (Reuters) - Tesla Motors Inc (TSLA.O) will offer a $1,000 bounty to Model S owners and buyers who take advantage of word-of-mouth referrals of the electric cars, Chief Executive Elon Musk said Wednesday.
+DETROIT, July 29 (Reuters) - Tesla Motors Inc will offer a $1,000 bounty to Model S owners and buyers who take advantage of word-of-mouth referrals of the electric cars, Chief Executive Elon Musk said Wednesday.

 The referral bounty will be available to those who buy new Tesla sedans - and those who refer them - through October 31.
 Musk said the program, if deemed successful, could be extended to sales of used cars.